tradeparadex/code-samples/python/message_hash.md

 # StarkNet Message Hash

-Following are the payloads thar require a message hash for signature:
+Following are the payloads that require a message hash for signature:

 L1: